mayasharma2110/Keep-Riding/README.md

 * The bootstrap library was used to help make this website responsive for different devices.

-* Bootstrap also allowed me to create an dropdown navigation bar for smaller devices and the carousel on the home page.
+* Bootstrap also allowed me to create a dropdown navigation bar for smaller devices and the carousel on the home page.
-I could not have added these features without bootstrap as I currently do not have knowledge of Javascript.
+I could not have added these features without bootstrap as I currently do not have knowledge of JavaScript.

 ### Content

 * I gained inspiration for the layout of the website by looking at other horse riding websites including [Hall Place Equestrian Centre](https://hall-place.com/) and [Palmers Riding Stables](http://palmers-stables.com/).

-* The above websites were also helped me with what content to put in the about us and facilites sections on my home page.
+* The above websites also helped me with what content to put in the about us and facilities sections on my home page.

 * I had a look at the google reviews for the above riding schools to get an idea of what reviews to make for my fictional school.